mikesol/wagsi/README.md

 5. In VSCode, open `src/LiveCodeHere/Wagged.purs`.
 Start editing & save the file to render.
 You should hear some beats!
 If not, file an issue on this repo.
 6. Keep editing, keep saving, and listen to your creation!

-> Due to a glitch, when you start editing `Wagged.purs`, save it a couple times before you make any edits.
-This will help avoid pops on the first render.
-Hopefully this will be fixed soon.

 ## API

 WagsI Tidal implements a subset of the [tidal](https://tidalcycles.org/) API + a couple additional bells and whistles.